chibui015/kho/Getting-Started-Developing.md

 1. Connect your device via USB
 1. If you already have the standard version of Barcode Scanner installed, uninstall it
 1. Make sure your device is set to allow apps from untrusted sources
-1. Run `ant installd` to install the debug build
+1. In release 3.0.0 and earlier, run `ant installd` to install the debug build.
+In release 3.1.0 and later, run `mvn android:deploy`.

 ### javase/